Maryland Crabs at Home and the Inner Harbor

 For added purpose to the exercise, I planned a family get-together centered around birthdays and freshly-cooked seafood critters.
 My mother insisted on a venue where she could watch ships pass by.
 My brothers wanted a festive atmosphere for adults and kids.
 I demanded excellent Maryland Crabcakes.
 Growing up in California, my son tired of my mystical tales about fabulous Maryland Crabs.
 He just wanted good & plenty.

 After seeing the menu deeply inspired by Maryland Crabs, we also noted fresh oysters, shrimp, lobster, clams and chicken.
 At elderly age, our mother has a reduced appetite.
 So we ordered her a cup of Maryland crab soup with crackers on the side.
 Wayne decided to risk it and ordered Canadian Lobster tails.
 I barely had lunch and love all seafood.
 Without dining restrictions, the entire menu was my oyster, so to speak.
 How fitting that I ordered oysters for starters.
 My younger brother Lenny chose the Rosemary Lemon Garlic Chicken and Raspberry Ice Tea.
 My son David and I ordered Maryland Crab Cakes with lots of gusto in our voices.
-My niece and nephew ordered from the Childrens’s menu.
+My niece and nephew ordered from the Children’s menu.
+Our father Mick and our brothers Michael and Ronald were there in spirit.

 There are few times in life when you remember the setting, people, service and meal as one harmonious symphony.
 This was such a time.